Slavic languages

-Slavic languages are highly fusional and, with some exceptions, have richly developed inflection and cases.
-The word order of the Slavic languages languages is mostly free.

 The current geographical distribution of natively spoken Slavic languages includes the Balkans, Central and Eastern Europe, and all the way from Western Siberia to the Russian Far East.
 Furthermore, the diasporas of many Slavic peoples have established isolated minorities of speakers of their languages all over the world.
 The number of speakers of all Slavic languages together was estimated to be 315 million at the turn of the twenty-first century.
-It is the largest ethno-linguistic group in Europe.
+It is the largest and most diverse ethno-linguistic group in Europe.